-This graph adapted from the CDC by Vox demonstrates how everyone getting sick at the same time floods healthcare systems beyond capacity.
+Flattening the curve during a second wave is just as relevant.
+If everyone gets sick at the same time we still flood healthcare systems beyond capacity.
 This means more people will die.
 People who would otherwise survive if adequate care was available.

 If people stay home and slow the spread of infection, healthcare systems can prepare.
 If sick people present to the hospital over time, there will be enough medicine, equipment, beds and staff to care for everyone.
 This means fewer people will die.

 If you can work from home please do so to help protect the most vulnerable in your community.

 Mental health is just as important as physical health.